 Our Deacon Council is an elected body of men and women, who have evidenced godly lives and leadership.
 They serve as a counsel to the church and a hub of ministry.
 There are specific requirements for consideration that you can read on-line.

 Our Committees are very important.
 Much of the decision making originates with our committees.
 They oversee areas like Finance, Facilities and Personnel.
 People are nominated by our Committee on Committees (Yes!
 We have a committee specifically designed to help us populate committees.) then elected by our church.
-To be considered you must be a church member, have been actively involved in the church for at least two years, be a sacrificial contributor to our church’s budget and have gone through the basiX curriculum.
+To be considered you must be a church member, have been actively involved in the church for at least two years, be a sacrificial contributor to our church’s budget and have gone through the basiX Curriculum Part 1 and basiX Curriculum Part 2.

 The first place to start is LeadershipNEXT!
 This is our church’s portal into lay ministry and leadership.
 We want you to take our Ministry Interest Survey.
 The questions on the survey will help you learn about places to serve at FBCA, see what interests you, and share a little bit more information about yourself.
 We also want you to sign up for our newsletter.
 Signing up will get you reminders for seminars, leadership events and training and so much more.